 View this site for more information on how phosphorus is removed from wastewater.

-A solution contains 0.00010 mol of KBr and 0.10 mol of KCl per liter.
+Precipitation of Silver Halides A solution contains 0.00010 mol of KBr and 0.10 mol of KCl per liter.
 AgNO3 is gradually added to this solution.
 Which forms first, solid AgBr or solid AgCl?

-If the solution contained about equal concentrations of Cl and Br, then the silver salt with the smaller Ksp (AgBr) would precipitate first.
+If the solution contained about equal concentrations of Cl– and Br–, then the silver salt with the smaller Ksp (AgBr) would precipitate first.
 The concentrations are not equal, however, so the [Ag+] at which AgCl begins to precipitate and the [Ag+] at which AgBr begins to precipitate must be calculated.
 The salt that forms at the lower [Ag+] precipitates first.

 AgCl begins to precipitate when [Ag+] is $1.6×10^{-9}\;M$.